deeprave/wagtail_init/README.md

 ### Quick Start

+The **Use this template** as detailed above is the fastest and easier way to get started.
-Pulling down the git repository is unnecessary (unless you plan on making a pull request).
-If convenient, use **svn** to *export only the required the files*:
+Otherwise pulling down the git repository is unnecessary (unless you plan on making a pull request).
+If convenient, use **svn** to *export only the required the files* or use .
 ```sh
 $ svn export https://github.com/deeprave/wagtail_init/trunk targetdir
 ```